amandac3600/Kitten_Around/README.md

 * Add feature for double jump
 * Ability to kill enemies
 * Give the character an action to attack
-* Manually pick up powerups
+* Powerups placed around the map
 * Add multiple map versions to cycle through